henry09027/BM25/README.md

 | ------------- |:----------------:|:----------------:|:----------------:|:----------------:|
 | BM25          |    0.1994 (7.5)  |    0.3300 (5)    |    0.3940 (5)    |    0.4368 (5)    |

-*f1 score on the data0716/label-test.json dataset.
+*f1 scores on the data0716/label-test.json dataset.